Jeimer Candelario Preview, Player Props: Cubs vs. Giants

-The Chicago Cubs, including Jeimer Candelario (.189 on-base percentage in past 10 games, 152 points below season-long percentage), take on starting pitcher Logan Webb and the San Francisco Giants at Wrigley Field, Monday at 2:20 PM ET.
+Jeimer Candelario, with a slugging percentage of .382 in his past 10 games -- including three home runs -- will be in action for the Chicago Cubs versus the San Francisco Giants, with Ryan Walker on the mound, September 5 at 7:40 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Reds.
+In his previous game he had a hitless showing (0-for-3) against the Giants.

 Jeimer Candelario Game Info & Props vs. the Giants